Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 <details>
   <summary>ERC2335</summary>

-  The keys are stored in a ERC-2335 style keystore, among with a password.
-This way, you can safely share the keys directory so without the password they are useless.
+  The keys are stored in a ERC-2335 style keystore, along with a password.
+This way, you can safely share the keys directory as without the password they are useless.

   #### File structure